-The sample of the research was consisted of 145 students who were studied in 9th, 10th, 11th and 12th grades.
-The data was collected online by using Google form from different government and private Higher Secondary Schools of Lahore, Pakistan.
+The sample of the research consisted of 145 students who were studied in 9th, 10th, 11th, and 12th grades.
+The data was collected online by using Google Forms from different government and private Higher Secondary Schools in Lahore, Pakistan.

 3.3 Inclusion Criteria